 Step 2: A complainant who deems the response from the department chair or program director to be unsatisfactory may refer the matter in writing within 15 business days to the provost/dean of the college or the academic dean who has oversight responsibility for the relevant department or program and should indicate explicitly that he/she is invoking step 2 of this procedure.
 The complainant should make arrangements to meet with the provost/dean of the college or the academic dean to whom he/she has referred the matter.
-The provost/dean of the college or the academic dean may, at his or her discretion, form a small ad hoc committee to consider the complaint and advise him or her as to how to proceed; in such cases, the role of the committee would be advisory only and the final decision-making authority would rest solely with the provost/dean of the college or the academic dean will typically reply to the complainant in writing within 15 business days of the meeting.
+The provost/dean of the college or the academic dean may, at his or her discretion, form a small ad hoc committee to consider the complaint and advise him or her as to how to proceed; in such cases, the role of the committee would be advisory only and the final decision-making authority would rest solely with the provost/dean of the college or the academic dean.
+Except in cases in which the provost/dean of the college or the academic dean believes further inquiry is required, the academic dean will typically reply to the complainant in writing within 15 business days of the meeting.